Who we are

 I have been working at Hurst Green since 2013, initially as a teacher before becoming Headteacher in January 2020.
 Prior to working at Hurst Green I taught at schools in East London, Hastings and Bexhill.
 It has been a privilege and hugely rewarding working with governors, staff and children at Hurst Green over the years continuously improving the school.
 I am committed to providing the children in our school with the best education and opportunities that I can working together with the whole school community.
 The children are an absolute delight who never cease to impress me with their determination, hard work and positive attitude to school.
 I am very proud to work at Hurst Green with such a committed and hard-working staff and have relished the opportunity to be involved in all aspects of developing Hurst Green into the good school it is today.

-Rev. Annette Hawkins – Foundation Governor
+Rev. Annette Hawkins – Trust Governor

 I am the Vicar of Holy Trinity, Hurst Green and St Mary, Salehurst in the United Benefice of Salehurst, Hurst Green and Robertsbridge.
 I started my working life as a nurse, I then took a degree in Education and went on to work in project management, initially for a small local charity and afterwards for a national charity as the development manager and local authority childcare consultant for East Sussex, West Sussex and Brighton & Hove.
 I am married and have four adult children and five grandchildren.